diddy-boy/wayfire-pi/README.md

 - **Trixie only.** This script assumes Raspberry Pi OS Trixie's default desktop stack (`labwc`, `wf-panel-pi`, LightDM + AccountsService session handling).
 Running it on Bookworm or any earlier release **will damage your desktop** — the config file layout and session handling it depends on don't match.
 - **Run as your normal user, not root.** The script calls `sudo` itself for the specific steps that need it (package installs, session files) and will refuse to run under `sudo ./wayfire-pi.sh`.
-- **Reboots are sometimes required.** Switching login sessions doesn't take effect until your next login/reboot — the script tells you when and offers to do it for you.
+- **Reboots are required.** Switching login sessions doesn't take effect until your next login/reboot — the script tells you when and offers to do it for you.

 ## Screenshots